Trina0224/WalkingWithGod/README.md

 # Todos:
 8. Clean non-necessary console.log().
 9. no verse returned processing. ok.  ?? it not working some times.. need to dig in.
 Dig out some issues are from API remote server, I cannot handle it.
 Need some workaround later.
-11. Default generate random famous verses.
 19. code clean.
 27. Verses at bottom side of screen, the layout is not good at small screen.
 (12/14)
 30. seems too many reducer-re-rendering.
 (Check all `state.xxx` related code.)
 31. Rotate from landscape to portrait is fine but portrait to landscape. (seems fixed.
 12/16)
 32. disable keyboard on ipad or iphone. ( `readOnly="true"` is not working with react-select...)
 33. auto detect language and display user's language.
 35. Some languages are still waiting to translate.
 36. Only display number keys on ipad or iphone.
 37. Display style is strange on Android phone.